ahmetsenturk/masters-thesis/content/evaluation.typ

   stroke: 0.5pt + black,
   radius: 3pt
 ) <preference-v2_1>
-\

 The onboarding wizard is the most significant change we introduced compared to the first version, which works as a "guided tour" for students to understand each dimension of the preference configuration (see @preference-v2_2).
+The guided onboarding wizard walks students through each preference dimension step-by-step, providing examples for every option.
+This aims to reduce the cognitive load of first-time configuration and supports users in making informed choices, which aligns with FR 1 and QA 2.

 #outlined-figure(
   "../figures/preference-component/preference_v2_2.png",